matthewkerby/2021_POLS8042/README.md

 The course is designed around 12 weeks of independent online study.
 Each week students will watch a series of short videos on the week's subject matter.
 The videos are accompanied by a practical lab, some ungraded application exercises, and finally a weekly homework assessment.
 The first week of the course focuses primarily on data management; the second half covers descriptive and inferential statistics.
 Students will write a take-home final examination after Week 12.

+Course materials are all available via the Slack channel.

 ### Schedule

 | Week 01 | Welcome to Political Data Science         |